Breaks and movement for productivity: the science-backed framework

 • Ultradian rhythms operate on roughly 90-minute focus-rest cycles, making break frequency more important than break duration [4].

-• Movement breaks produce measurably different cognitive effects depending on type: walking enhances creativity [8], stretching reduces physical tension, and micro-movements combat sitting-related fatigue [10].
+• Movement breaks produce measurably different cognitive effects depending on type: walking enhances creativity [8], stretching can ease physical tension, and micro-movements combat sitting-related fatigue [10].

-• The afternoon energy slump (1-3 PM) aligns with biological circadian dip and responds best to light movement, not caffeine [7].
+• The afternoon energy slump (1-3 PM) aligns with a biological circadian dip rather than simple effort fatigue, and light movement is a reliable, non-caffeine way to respond to it [7].

 • Remote workers benefit most from scheduled movement breaks because environmental cues to move are absent [15].